Hidden Breakthroughs in Language Model Training

 \paragraph{Why disaggregate the aggregate loss?} We track learning on training datapoints and subpopulations, rather than the whole training set, because relevant skills can be acquired at different rates~\citep{arora2023theory, chen2024skill}.
 Individual samples thus exhibit changes in loss out of line with the monotonic average trend~\citep{xia2023training, rosenfeld2024outliers}.
 In full-batch gradient descent, \citet{cohen2022gradient} identified non-monotonicity arising from oscillation about the maximum Hessian eigenvector. \citet{rosenfeld2024outliers} demonstrated that these oscillations occur across different axes for different samples and identified the primary cause: surprisingly human-interpretable semantic features.
 Even when the loss seems stable, performance can oscillate on edge cases until the model develops relevant capabilities \citep{qin2024itreedatadrives,bhaskar_heuristic_2024}.
 We hypothesize that oscillation represents competing skills that are relevant to different subsets of data.
-To test this hypothesis, and to interpret the meaning of these directions, we disaggregate the loss into clusters with similar dynamics.
+To test this hypothesis, and to interpret the meaning of these directions, we disaggregate the loss into clusters with similar dynamics.\looseness-1

-\paragraph{Why decompose the exact loss?} Our POLCA decomposition addresses what \citet{michaud2024quantization} called \textit{polygenic} scaling effects---samples which combine multiple skills and therefore exhibit breakthroughs at multiple scales.
-If we assume that a specific skill is enabled by movement along a particular skill's basis vector, then the loss change attributed to movement along that vector will accelerate at the moment the skill is acquired, for every sample that requires that skill.
-In this manner, the sample transitions from early to late dynamics through a basis-specific loss phase transition.
+\paragraph{Why decompose the exact loss?} \citet{michaud2024quantization} analyzed the scaling behavior of models with respect to individual tokens and identified a limitation of token-wise analysis of breakthroughs, which they called \textit{polygenic} scaling effects---samples which combine multiple skills and therefore exhibit breakthroughs at multiple scales.
+Our POLCA decomposition directly addresses this limitation by decomposing the loss of each token along multiple basis vectors.
+If we assume that a specific skill is enabled by movement along that skill's basis vector, then the loss change attributed to movement along that vector will accelerate at the moment the skill is acquired, for every sample that requires that skill.
+In this manner, the sample transitions from early to late dynamics through a basis-specific loss breakthrough.
 In other words, by monitoring changes in directions corresponding to specific skills, we support the speculation of \citet{nanda2023progressmeasuresgrokkingmechanistic} that ``\textit{phase transitions are everywhere}.''